 Yes, it is worth noting that the overall system memory being used by my PC was 59% of 16 GB (total RAM).

-That amounts to about 9.5 GB DDR RAM being used by entire system while the game was running.
-That is because of the fact that I have plenty of background services running as well.
+That amounts to about 9.5 GB DDR RAM being used by the entire system while the game was running.
+That is because I have plenty of background services running as well.

-I have mentioned this before, but essentially, you should have sufficient RAM to support both the game as well as the rest of the essential apps and services running on your PC.
+I have mentioned this before, but you should have sufficient RAM to support both the game and the rest of the essential apps and services running on your PC.

-You do not want the memory usage to reach 100% saturation as that could result in stutters and lags in your game.
-If you are experiencing this, then you must close of as many background applications as you can particularly the Internet browsers.
+You do not want the memory usage to reach 100% saturation, as that could result in stutters and lags in your game.
+If you are experiencing this, you must close off as many background applications as possible, particularly Internet browsers.

 How Much RAM Does World of Warcraft Use with Intel UHD 630?